-Trajectories are also simulated using the hourly DIVAnd reconstructed velocity fields presented in Barth et al. (2021).
-DIVAnd is a n-dimensional variational analysis method which is used here to reconstruct hourly 2D vectorial fields from radial observations.
-It was shown to improve the reconstruction compared to the Open-boundary Modal Analysis (Kaplan and Lekien, 2007).
+sis (Kaplan and Lekien, 2007).
 Figure 8 provides a few examples illustrating the Lagrangian prediction capacity for the different simulations.
-Each panel shows the trajectories of the drifter and the center of mass of the virtual particles for each experiment for 48 hours of simulation.
+Each panel shows the trajectories of the drifter and the centre of mass of the virtual particles for each experiment for 48 h of simulation.
 These plots illustrate the diversity of situations associated with the spatio-temporal variability of the surface ocean velocities.
-In particular for panels b), c), d), and e), TOT displays a very good agreement with the observations, resulting in the best performance overallover all the simulations.
-However, it is worth noting that this behavior is not systematic and the simulations assimilating HFR sometimes fail in providing the best trajectories (panels a) and a0.
+Particularly for Panels (b), (c), (d), and (e), TOT displays very good agreement with the observations, resulting in the best performance over all the simulations.
+However, it is worth noting that this behaviour is not systematic and the simulations assimilating HFR sometimes fail in providing the best trajectories (Panels a and f).

-Figure 9 shows the skill score for all experiments (4 model simulations + DIVAnd fields) for a forecast horizon of 48 h.
-Each point is located at the initial position of the particles at the beginning of the Lagrangian simulations and represents the value of the skill score of the center of mass of the cloud of virtual particles.
-For trajectories with a cumulative separation distance larger than the cumulative distance traveled by the particles, the model has a negative skill score.
+Figure 9 shows the skill score for all experiments (four model simulations + DIVAnd fields) for a forecast horizon of 48 h.
+Each point is located at the initial position of the particles at the beginning of the Lagrangian simulations and represents the value of the skill score of the centre of mass of the cloud of virtual particles.
+For trajectories with a cumulative separation distance larger than the cumulative distance travelled by the particles, the model has a negative skill score.
 On the other hand, values close to 1 indicate a nearly perfect match between the drifter and virtual trajectories.
-Values of the mean skill score are given in table 3, where the mean skill score is computed separately for (i) the whole trajectories; (ii) the trajectories starting inside the HFR coverage area and (iii) trajectories whose initial position is outside the HFR area.
-The top left panel of Figure 9 shows the spatial distribution of the SS for the CR, highlighting multiple trajectories inside the HFR coverage area for which the model has no skill (SS < 0) according to Liu and Weisberg (2011) criteria, resulting in a negative mean value (-0.35), and trajectories outside for which the model has some skill, with scores over 0.5, resulting in a mean values of 0.36.
+Values of the mean skill score are given in Table 3, where the mean skill score is computed separately for (i) all trajectories, (ii) the trajectories starting inside the HFR coverage area, and (iii) trajectories whose initial position is outside the HFR area.
+The top left panel of Fig. 9 shows the spatial distribution of the SS for the CR.

+Inside the HFR coverage area the model has no skill for multiple trajectories (SS < 0) according to Liu and Weisberg (2011), resulting in a negative mean value (-0.35).
+Outside there are several trajectories for which the model has some skill (SS over 0.5) and a mean value of 0.36.
 All experiments present a larger SS outside the HFR coverage area.
-This in mainly due to the characteristics of the trajectories north of the island of Ibiza, where the circulation is dominated by the Balearic current, with a more steady northeastward flow , generally generally better reproduced in the model, as previously described by (Révelard et al., 2021). =
+This in mainly due to the characteristics of the trajectories north of the island of Ibiza, where the circulation is dominated by the Balearic current with a more steady north-eastward flow generally better reproduced in the model, as previously described by Révelard et al. (2021).

 In general, all experiments with DA improve the trajectories.
-In particular, GNR increases the skill score compared to CR, resulting in mean values of 0.19 and with values increasing from -0.16, respectively, for both simulations to 0.19 over the
+In particular, GNR increases the skill score compared to CR with values increasing from -0.16 to 0.19 over the whole domain.
+Note, however, that inside the coverage area not all trajectories are properly represented by the model (Fig. 9).
+The assimilation of HFR data along with GO further increases the skill score.
+The improvement is particularly significant inside the HFR domain, where most of the